comit-network/comit.network/blog/2021-07-08-xmr-btc-project-hibernation.md

 <img alt="Hibernation" src={useBaseUrl('blog/assets/images/2021-07/hibernate_bear_tx_chaining_dream.png')} />

-Some more bla
+Where we started and what the latest release has to offer!

 <!--truncate-->

 ## A little bit of history

-Last year in (June?) we set out to bring atomic swaps to Monero.
+In June 2020 we set out to bring atomic swaps to Monero.
 The basis for this was h4sh3d's protocol, initially described here (TODO LINK).

 Pretty much a year has passed since then and looking back now, I have to say it has been a great success!

-On October 6th 2020, after the successful finalization of the XMR-BTC swap PoC Lucas published our first [blogpost](https://comit.network/blog/2020/10/06/monero-bitcoin) explaining XMR-BTC swaps.
+On October 6th 2020, after the successful finalisation of the XMR-BTC swap PoC Lucas published our first [blogpost](https://comit.network/blog/2020/10/06/monero-bitcoin) explaining XMR-BTC swaps.
 At it's core the protocol described in the initial blogpost is still the same.
-It is a slightly adopted version or [h4sh3d's swap protocol]()
+It is a slightly adopted version of [h4sh3d's swap protocol]()

 Our vision was to offer a somewhat usable tool that allows people to trade the XMR/BTC pair.
 Whilst that sounds simple initially, we set ourselves some challenges: